Description

 How Atlas Fundament 90 mm Performs in UK Weather — Moisture, Frost, Wind Loads

 The closed-cell structure keeps long-term water absorption at near-zero, so freeze-thaw cycling across a typical UK winter does not progressively reduce R-value the way it can on open-cell boards exposed to ground moisture.
-In splash-zone positions at the plinth, the 90 mm board holds its thermal performance through saturation, drying, and re-saturation cycles for decades — critical for the zone where driven rain, ground splash, and capillary moisture combine throughout a UK winter.
+In splash-zone positions at the plinth, the 90 mm board holds its thermal performance through saturation, drying, and re-saturation cycles for decades, which is critical for the zone where driven rain, ground splash, and capillary moisture combine throughout a UK winter.

 Wind-load exposure is a meaningful factor above grade.
-The 90 mm face area catches more uplift than the 80 mm board, so the mechanical fixing layout should be set to the project-specific pattern rather than a generic field rate — typical layouts run 6 plugs per m² across the field and step up to 8 plugs per m² on corners and edges, with additional fixings around openings.
+The 90 mm face area catches more uplift than the 80 mm board, so the mechanical fixing layout should be set to the project-specific pattern rather than a generic field rate, with typical layouts running 6 plugs per m² across the field and stepping up to 8 plugs per m² on corners and edges, plus additional fixings around openings.

 Handling & Storage on Site

-- Keep dry and shaded: Stack boards flat on a clean, level surface.
-Cover with sheeting if outdoor storage exceeds a few weeks — prolonged UV softens the closed-cell surface.
+- Keep dry and shaded: Stack boards flat on a clean, level surface and cover with sheeting if outdoor storage exceeds a few weeks, since prolonged UV softens the closed-cell surface.

-- Score, don't snap: Cut with a fine-tooth saw or sharp blade rather than snapping the rebated edge.
-A clean cut keeps the bonding face true and protects the closed-cell surface.
+- Score, don't snap: Cut with a fine-tooth saw or sharp blade rather than snapping the rebated edge, keeping the bonding face true and the surface intact.

-- Brush the rebate before adhesive: Dust on the lap joint breaks the foam adhesive seal; a quick brush gives a full-face bond.
+- Brush the rebate before adhesive: Dust on the lap joint breaks the foam adhesive seal, so a quick brush gives a full-face bond.

-- Set the DPC course line first: Mark the DPC line and the facade-EPS course position before fitting the first 90 mm board.
-Working from a chalked datum keeps the plinth-to-facade alignment true across the whole elevation.
+- Set the DPC course line first: Mark the DPC line and the facade-EPS course position before fitting the first 90 mm board, since working from a chalked datum keeps the plinth-to-facade alignment true across the whole elevation.

 Certifications & Compliance — Atlas Fundament 90 mm